nikolchaa/SQLcord/README.md

 - `/sql create table <name> [schema]` - creates a text channel named `table_<name>` under the current database category.
 Optionally accepts schema definitions.
 - `/sql use <name>` - selects an existing `db_<name>` for your user (kept in-memory per guild+user).
 - `/sql insert into <table> <data>` - inserts data into a table (Discord channel) with validation against the table schema.
+- `/sql select columns:<columns> from:<table> [distinct:<true/false>] [where:<conditions>]` - queries data from a table with support for column selection, DISTINCT filtering, and advanced WHERE conditions with AND/OR/parentheses logic.

 ### Table Schema Support